 If your looking for Race Director in a Box, Emcee, Public Speaker, or onsite event management for your next event, Color Run, Mud Run, Adventure Race, Night Run, Triathlon, Biking, or other themed event contact me at firstname.lastname@example.org!!!

 My name is Aaron Hutchinson and I have been a Triathlete since 1995.
 I have completed 8 Full Ironman’s with finishes in 2010 Vineman, 2011 Cozumel, 2012 Penticton, Canada, 2013 Whistler, Canada, 2014 Cozumel, 2015 Cabo Mexico, 2016 Vineman Santa Rosa, and 2017 Ironman Santa Rosa.
-I founded Body On The Move in 2011 as my passions began to also incorporate race coordination.
+I founded Body On The Move in 2011 as my passion for health and wellness began to also incorporate race coordination.
 I’ve competed in over 100 races, coordinated over 50 events since 2010 (5K, 10K, 1/2 Marathons, Full Marathons, Triathlons Sprint, Olympic, and Full Distances) as well as Road bike and Mountain bike events.

 I am here to share with you my passion and the benefits of making a fitness lifestyle change and the feeling you experience by making that choice both short term and long-term.
 As well as, how this permeates throughout other aspects of your life whether it is simply feeling great, having a positive attitude toward self and others, as well as everything else that one may come into contact with on a daily basis.

 “If you change the way you look at things, the things you look at change.” -Wayne Dyer